AlexsLemonade/refinebio-examples/README.md

 ## GenePattern modules with refine.bio data

+[GenePattern](https://cloud.genepattern.org/gp/pages/login.jsf) has many ready-made analyses you could use with your refine.bio data.
-Some example workflows' repositories (such as [dimension-reduction](https://github.com/AlexsLemonade/refinebio-examples/blob/master/dimension-reduction) and [clustering](https://github.com/AlexsLemonade/refinebio-examples/blob/master/clustering)) also include instructions for running analyses on your refine.bio data in [GenePattern](https://cloud.genepattern.org/gp/pages/login.jsf), which contains ready-made analyses.
+Some example workflows (such as [dimension reduction](https://github.com/AlexsLemonade/refinebio-examples/blob/master/dimension-reduction) and [clustering](https://github.com/AlexsLemonade/refinebio-examples/blob/master/clustering)) also include instructions for prepping your refine.bio data files for use in GenePattern.
-For users who are not comfortable with using R Notebooks, the GenePattern modules can be run using a graphics user interface (GUI).
+For users who are not comfortable with using R Notebooks, the GenePattern modules can be run using a graphics user interface (GUI), so this may be more intuitive for you.